pspegel/falcor-playground/README.md

 Furthermore, the client build has different configurations for development and production since we want HMR and development tools in dev and optimization in production.

 The configuration file is transpiled to JavaScript by Babel with a require hook.
 This is the `--config-register` part of the build script.
+This is necessary to allow ES6 and TypeScript in configuration files.

 Some comments on the webpack config: